Fhujinwu/IEMask/README.md

 The code will be published soon, if you need it urgently, please contact us by email.

 ## Citation
-If you use IEMask R-CNN in your research, please cite our coming TBD paper.
+If you use IEMask R-CNN in your research, please cite our coming IEEE Transactions on Big Data paper.
 ```text
 @ARTICLE{IEMask,
   author={Bi, Xiuli and Hu, Jinwu and Xiao, Bin and Li, Weisheng and Gao, Xinbo},